-Employees in Customer Information who are regularly required by the Employer to use a language other than English in the performance of their job responsibilities will receive a monthly premium equal to five percent (5%) of their regular monthly salary.
+Employees in Customer Information who are regularly required by the Employer to use a language other than English in the performance of their job responsibilities will receive a monthly premium equal to $\underline{5}$ percent (5%) of their regular monthly salary.

-4.06 Partsperson Red Seal Premium - Effective January 1, 2021
+4.06 Partsperson Red Seal Premium

 When working in a Partsperson (formerly titled Stockroom Clerk) position, employees will receive an hourly premium if they have their Partsperson Red Seal certification.
 Eligible employees will be paid a wage premium of \$2 per hour in addition to their straight time wages.
-In order to be eligible for the premium employees must provide the employer with documentation of their certification.
+In order to be eligible for the premium employees must provide the Employer with documentation of their certification.

 Red Seal Partspersons receiving the premium will be required to act as a mentor and on the job instructor should the Employer implement an Apprenticeship Program.
+Employees receiving the premium will not qualify for the training premium described in Article 4.04.